Enhancement of Smallholder Spice Farmers’ Capacities in Sustainable Farming

 This approach will:

-• Introduce a sub-set of farmers to organic farming practices
+• Introduce a subset of farmers to organic farming practices

 • Build industry-wide capabilities around sustainable spice farming by providing buy-back arrangements and market access to the farming communities engaged in sustainable production of spices.